-Third world, hardly, retiring to Costa Rica puts you in Central Americas country with the highest standard of living.
+Third world, hardly, retire to Costa Rica puts you in Central Americas country with the highest standard of living.

 Costa Rica has a literacy rate of 96%...higher than the United States...English is spoken everywhere.